 Generosity and resentment

 This decision might have caused the Trio to break up if they had not already committed themselves to so many engagements during the Beethoven bicentennial year.
-The atmosphere of the first concerts, in May 1970, was very strained, with Stern’s and especially Rose’s resentment still very strong.
-However, their musical complicity seemed almost intact and friendship regained.
+The atmosphere of the first concerts, in May 1970, was very strained, with resentment from Stern and especially Rose still very strong.
+However, their musical complicity seemed almost intact and friendship prevailed.
 Rose showed great concern for Istomin when he suffered from back or dental problems, and offered to turn the pages for the Kreutzer Sonata.
-Istomin would have been delighted to accept but he eventually refused as he thought it might be detrimental for Rose’s public image.
+Istomin would have been delighted to accept but he eventually refused, as he thought it might be detrimental for Rose’s public image.

 The wound never healed, and even reopened in the early 1980s when Rose learned that Istomin and Stern were about to complete the recording of the Beethoven Violin Sonatas.
 He was angrier with Stern than with Istomin!
 He found it inconceivable that Stern would record these sonatas with Istomin after what had happened in 1970.
 To his mind Stern should have recorded them with another pianist!
 He himself had thought of doing it with Van Cliburn but this proved to be impossible.